 The album that started it all for Ozzy and co. also helped launch metal as a genre.
 Don’t tell me Dio was better for Sabbath, it’s not true.

-In the interactive table below, check out some of our favorite albums that we feel are absolute essentials to own:
+In the interactive table below, check out some of the best selling albums currently available on Amazon: